-Canada is the second largest country in the world and it is known also as Great White North, and quite justly due to snowy landscapes passing well into Arctic Circle.
-It is stretched from Pacific Ocean in the west to Atlantic Ocean to the east, with United States in the south and to the Arctic in the north.
+Canada is the second-largest country in the world and it is known also as Great White North, and quite justly due to snowy landscapes passing well into Arctic Circle.
+It is stretched from the Pacific Ocean in the west to the Atlantic Ocean to the east, with the United States in the south and to the Arctic in the north.

-It is very diverse country both geographically and by population.
-It is a country of countless lakes, snowcapped mountains, prairies, vast coastline and modern cities.
-A country of many ethnicities living harmoniously in the nation of about 35 million people: English, French, Scottish, Irish, German, Chinese and indigenous people of Inuit, Metis, and First Nations, to name just a few.
+It is a very diverse country both geographically and by population.
+It is a country of countless lakes, snowcapped mountains, prairies, vast coastline, and modern cities.
+A country of many ethnicities living harmoniously in the nation of about 35 million people: English, French, Scottish, Irish, German, Chinese, and indigenous people of Inuit, Metis, and First Nations, to name just a few.

-Canada is massive country and has many attractions, and this post will surely not be enough to cover most of them, so we will be publishing additional posts to cover this magnificent country in the incoming weeks.
+Canada is a massive country and has many attractions, and this post will surely not be enough to cover most of them, so we will be publishing additional posts to cover this magnificent country in the incoming weeks.
 We hope this will be helpful when you decide to visit Canada.

 - Official name: Canada